bobbybudnick/SFS-Infrastructure/README.md

 **The Arrowproof Tunic**
 Focusing on locking down and securing all equipment from outside miscreants.
-More scripts and diligence was required.
+More scripts and diligence were required.
 A closer eye revealed some cracks in the armor which were interwoven anew.

 1. VLAN commentary